electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 SocialPay by Electra is an automated application that enables individuals and organizations to leverage the power of Social Media.
 This is accomplished by initiating ECA transactions on a large scale, allowing content providers and organizations to send or receive ECA within their existing Social Media audiences.

-Electra’s Social Pay application is currently integrated with the platforms of Twitter, Telegram, Discord and Slack.
+Electra’s Social Pay application is currently integrated with the platforms of Twitter, Telegram, Discord, and Slack.
 As development of this service continues additional Social Media platforms will be added to include Facebook, Reddit, Instagram, Weibo, and others.

 ### Who Is SocialPay For?